Everyone wants clean air but “clean air” means different things to different people. When I say “clean air” what does that mean to you?

 Nowadays people open the windows in their house less.
 They have central air and heat.
 They dry their clothes in a dryer.
 They work in high rise buildings where the windows don’t open.
-They drive with the windows closed on the car.
+They drive with the windows closed in the car.
 We are living in a world where chemicals and toxins are increasing and “clean air” is diminishing.
-I am going to introduce you to an easy way to clean your air.
+Today we’re going to introduce you to an easy way to clean your air.
 PLANTS!

-You don’t need fancy filtration systems or to spend a lot on air fresheners.
-Many scientists, government agencies and medical professionals use plants to create a less toxic and more beneficial environment.
+You don’t need to buy a fancy filtration systems or spend a lot of money on air fresheners.
+Many scientists, government agencies and medical professionals agree that the use of plants helps to create a less toxic and more beneficial environment.
 Studies done at the University of Agriculture in Norway showed that indoor plants can combat fatigue, sore throats, and other cold related illnesses by increasing humidity and decreasing dust.
 Studies done in several medical facilities show that patients whose windows have a garden view recovered more quickly than those who just looked at a wall.
 Many companies have also noted that both productivity and creativity increases when employees work around plants.
 Plants are also known to combat “sick building syndrome”.

 Plants can “clean” the air in many different ways.

 a) They give oxygen and take out carbon dioxide in the environment.